sarahdobson/publictrustpki-repository/pages/faq/faq.md

 ### What kind of certificates will this service issue?
 The service will issue 2048-bit RSA certificates signed with the SHA-256 hashing algorithm.
-Certificates will have a validity **no longer** than 13-months and will be published to **at least** two CT Logs.
+Certificates will be valid for **no longer** than 13 months and will be published to **at least** two CT Logs.

 ### When will this service be available?
-There's a lot that goes into building a publicly-trusted Public Key Infrastructure.
+There's a lot that goes into building a publicly-trusted PKI.
+GSA and DISA must perform the following tasks:
-- Policy, practices, and procedures must be written.
+- write policies, practices, and procedures.
-- Certification Authorities need to be built and audited.
+- build and audit Certification Authorities (CA).
-- Applications must be submitted to commercial trust store and CT Log operators to facilitate global trust.
+- submit applications to commercial trust store and CT Log operators to facilitate global trust.
-- If applications are approved, the Root CA signing certificate must be globally distributed to operating-systems and web-browsers.
+- distribute the Root CA signing certificate globally to operating systems and web browsers.

-We **cannot** guarantee commercial trust store operators like Microsoft, Apple, or Mozilla will approve our application for distribution. **Best-case scenario**, initial issuance of publicly-trusted TLS certificates could begin **Q1 FY 2021**.
+We **cannot** guarantee commercial trust store operators like Microsoft, Apple, or Mozilla will approve our application for distribution. **Best-case scenario**, we could begin issuing publicly-trusted TLS certificates **Q1 FY 2021**.

 ### What are the requirements to use this service?
 - The service will only issue certificates to **federal** .gov and .mil web services.
-- Web services must be **Internet-accessible** to communicate with the Issuing Certification Authority (CA) for certificate issuance.
+- Web services must be **internet-accessible** to communicate with the Issuing CA for certificate issuance.
 - Certificate issuance must take place using the **Automated Certificate Management Environment** protocol. **No human Registration Authorities.**
 - Certificates will be published to **at least** two (2) publicly-accessible CT Logs.
 - Certificate validity will be limited to **13 months or less**.